gemerden/statemachine/statemachine/docs/tutorial.md

 * a process for administrative records, e.g. customer orders (ordering, ordered, payed, shipped, delivered),
 * a button in a user interface that can have multiple states, like a simple checkbox (checked, unchecked, disabled)

-On entering, exiting or transitioning between states, actions can be executed through callabacks, that are specific for that state or transition, like showing an animation, committing to a database, sending a message or updating a user interface.
+On entering, exiting or transitioning between states, actions can be executed through callbacks, that are specific for that state or transition, like showing an animation, committing to a database, sending a message or updating a user-interface.

 #### Some Early Tips

 * State machines can be visualized in a flow chart.
-This makes it relatively easy to develop in groups, discuss with non-developers and reach consensus about domain and implementation.
+This makes it relatively easy to develop in groups, discuss with non-developers and reach consensus about features and implementation.
 * The sections in this tutorial are ordered by complexity of the functionality.
 Most state machines do not need nested states (but they are definitely handy when needed).
-The first 2 sections already allow you to implement a functional state machine,
+The first sections already allow you to implement a functional state machine,
 * All code examples in this tutorial should be runnable (please let me know if they are not).

 ### Classes